vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 **Final Variable** : cannot be reinitialized (primitives) or reference variable cannot be changed but data within the object can be modified.(no final object only final references).

-**Static variables and Methods** : will exist independently of any instances created for the class (exist before we make instance of a class). one copy of static member exist regardless of number of instances of that class. static blocks are called before constructor
+**Static variables and Methods** : will exist independently of any instances created for the class (exist before we make instance of a class). one copy of static member exist regardless of number of instances of that class. static blocks are called before constructor.

 **Enums** : (java 5)> restrict a variable to have pre-defined value from an enumerated list. (items in the list are called enums).
 Enums can be declared as seperate class or class member but never within a method.